Probation officers missed opportunities monitoring murderer of 3 women, review finds | CBC News

 He was assigned and referred to a mental health worker, but the report said their work wasn't consistent enough to address any mental health issues.

-As for his failure to attend the partner assault response (PAR) program, the review catalogs a multitude of excuses he gave — everything from confusion to him saying the program would do no good "due to his anxiety."
+As for his failure to attend that PAR partner assault program, the review catalogues a multitude of excuses he gave — everything from confusion, to him saying the program would do no good "due to his anxiety."

 "He clearly had no intention of attending the program," Mercer said.